 Arturo Vasquez, CPA

-If Arturo Vasquez had been born in a different time and place, he may never have been a gunner in a B-24 airplane during WWII, graduated from the University of Texas in Austin, or been a school board member in Corpus Christi, Texas.
+If Arturo Vasquez had been born in a different time and place, he may never have been a gunner in a B-24 Liberator during WWII, graduated from the University of Texas in Austin, or been a school board member in Corpus Christi, Texas.
 But as it happened, he was born in a time when he could serve in the military; receive veteran’s benefits to attend college; and win a place in public office as a school board member.
 He was part of the Greatest Generation.